frontend-training/00-typescript/slides.md

 You should have a file called `index.js` in your directory.

-For convinience, from now own run `tsc index.ts && node index.js`
+For comfort, from now own run

+`tsc index.ts && node index.js`

 ---